HASS-Taskforce/Data_viz_workshop_2023/viz_workshop_content.md

 ### Overlapping points
-* Arises when data has low resolution: the scale used to measure our data is too large so individual observations are hard to tell appart from each other.
+* Arises when data has low resolution: the scale used to measure our data is too large so individual observations are hard to tell apart from each other.
 * Data points will have the same value even if they represent different entities or events.

 **The data**